 You have to allow time for your marketing to kick in and give your website more time to gain visibility before sales start trickling in.

-Ecommerce has been steadily growing over the years, and 2020 comes with its share of contribution to what the future holds for it.
+Ecommerce has been steadily growing over the years, and this year comes with its share of contribution to what the future holds for it.

-Here are a few e-commerce trends to watch in 2020:
+Here are a few e-commerce trends to watch out for:

 == Mobile Shopping: It’s been estimated that more than half of all e-commerce shopping happens via mobile.